Why Churches Need to Get 3 Tax Issues Right When Setting Compensation for Pastors

 Christianity Today is also conducting a national survey on church staff compensation.
 Survey findings will appear in the 2018 Compensation Handbook for Church Staff.
 Pastors, church business administrators, worship leaders, children's ministers, and all other persons employed by the church are urged to take this survey.
 Survey participants will receive their choice of one of three resources for free: a downloadable resource on church finance, a downloadable Bible study, or a 6-month subscription to Christianity Today magazine.

 Christianity Today is a nonprofit, global media ministry centered on Beautiful Orthodoxy—strengthening the church by richly communicating the breadth of the true, good, and beautiful gospel.
-Reaching over five million people monthly with various digital and print resources, the ministry equips Christians to renew their minds, serve the church, and create culture to the glory of God.
+Reaching over four million people monthly with various digital and print resources, the ministry equips Christians to renew their minds, serve the church, and create culture to the glory of God.